Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Analysis of Summarization Strategies

-In order to extract information about the keywords from multiple selected segments, several popular strategies are available.
-Besides the Refine Strategy employed in our method, another commonly used approach is the Map-Reduce Strategy.
-As illustrated in Figure~\ref{fig:map_reduce_strategy}, the Map-Reduce Strategy aims to generate a summary from multiple document segments, consisting of two stages: Map and Reduce.
-In the Map stage, the LLM generates a segment summary for each document segment individually.
-While in the Reduce stage, the LLM combines all the segment summaries to form a single document summary.
-The optimized prompts used in these two stages, specifically tailored for the Map-Reduce Strategy, can be found in Appendix~\ref{app: Summarization Prompts - Map_Reduce}.
+In order to extract information from multiple retrieved segments, several popular strategies are available.
+Besides the Refine Strategy, another widely used strategy is the Map-Reduce Strategy, which is known for its parallel processing capabilities.
+As illustrated in~\autoref{fig:map_reduce_strategy}, the Map-Reduce Strategy aims to combine summaries from document segments, comprising two stages: Map and Reduce.
+In the Map stage, LLMs generate a segment summary for each document segment in parallel.
+During the Reduce stage, LLMs consolidate all the segment summaries to form a cohesive document summary.

-The experimental results comparing the Map-Reduce and Refine strategies are presented in Table~\ref{tab:summarization_strategies}.
-As shown, the Refine Strategy consistently outperforms the Map-Reduce Strategy in terms of accuracy across all RETA levels.
-This comparison highlights the superiority of the Refine Strategy in effectively extracting relevant information from the selected segments and generating a summary that accurately represents the keywords.
-One possible reason for the higher accuracy of the Refine Strategy could be its ability to better consolidate information from multiple segments, thus reducing redundancy and maintaining focus on the keywords.